mayank22785/blog/_posts/2016-07-09-playing-with-rkt-and appc.md

 ![rkt-1 0-banner](https://cloud.githubusercontent.com/assets/8342133/16660420/ce24e2e0-448b-11e6-97b5-b56079d0f631.png)

-## About ACI's
+## About appc

-[ACI][] full form is Application Container Image.You can think of it as a similar to [docker][6] Images.Except it's not !
+[appc][9] defines several independent but composable aspects involved in running application containers, including an image format, runtime environment, and discovery mechanism for application containers.It creates images known as ACI.ACI's full form is Application Container Image.You can think of it as a similar to [docker][6] Images.

-It is a simple unix utility for constructing ACI manifests and container filesystems.Acbuild presents options for mapping ports, mounting filesystems, and specifying the base containers from which higher-level images are built — a dependency, in acbuild parlance.
+[acbuild][10] is a simple unix utility for constructing ACI manifests and container filesystems.[acbuild][10] presents options for mapping ports, mounting filesystems, and specifying the base containers from which higher-level images are built — a dependency, in [acbuild][10] parlance.

 Some of the features of ACI include: